-Bing has two options for getting a Bing Places listing for single-location businesses: adding or claiming the listing manually, or importing your details from your Google My Business listing.
-There’s also a different process for companies with more than 10 locations, so be sure you choose the correct option for your business size.
+Bing has two options for getting a listing for single-location businesses: adding or claiming the listing manually, or importing your details from your Google My Business listing.
+Keep in mind that there’s a different process for companies with more than 10 locations, so be sure you choose the correct option for your business size.

 You will then be asked to select the business type that makes the most sense for your business.
-There’s an option for small businesses without a physical address, as Bing Places works well for professionals who don’t have an office too.
+There’s an option for small businesses without a physical address since this listing is also appropriate for local professionals who don’t have a physical location for customers to visit.

-Use your business phone number or business name with a ZIP code to check whether your listing exists on Bing Places already.
+Use your business phone number or business name with a ZIP code to check whether your listing already exists.
 If it exists, you’ll see your business on the map.
 If Bing can’t find your business, then create a new business listing.

-Use the drop-down box to learn more about the different process for adding a Bing Places for a single location versus adding it for multiple locations:
+Use the drop-downs below to learn more about the different processes for adding a Bing Places for a single location versus adding it for multiple locations:

 Create a New Bing Places Listing

 To add your business listing manually, just fill in the fields with your business information.
-Be sure to enter the exact same address and contact details you’ve used when adding your business to other directories.
-If you’re not sure where you should list your business, use our online directory master list to get started.
+Be sure to enter the exact same address and contact details you’ve used when adding your business to other online directories.
+If you’re not sure where you should list your business, check out our list of the best online business directories for small businesses to get started.

-Tip: If you already have a listing on Google My Business (and if you don’t, you should), then you can choose to import your listing information from your Google profile to Bing.
-You’ll get directions for logging into your Google account, allowing Bing Places to access your Google My Business profile.
+If you already have a Google Business Profile (and if you don’t, you should), then you can import your listing information from your Google profile to Bing.
+When you choose this option, follow the directions for logging into your Google account and allowing Bing Places to access your Google Business page information.

 Add More Than 10 Locations to Bing for Business